 4. Lap child or separate seat?

-TravelingMom Tip: If you decide to bring baby as a lap child be sure to get to the airport early.
-Many airlines will need to print out a lap child boarding pass that you cannot access by checking in on their website.
+TravelingMom Tip: If you decide to bring baby as a lap child, get to the airport early.
+Many airlines will need to print out a lap child boarding pass that you cannot access by checking in on the website.

 5. Flying with multiple babies or other kids?

 If you are flying solo with twin babies or one baby and another child under age 2, you will need to buy a seat for at least one of the babies.
-That’s because adults are limited to one lap child.
+That’s because airlines allow only one lap child per adult.